Dandelion Root Cut - 100g

 - Storage: Store sealed in a cool, dry place away from sunlight and moisture

-What it’s used for
+What is dandelion root cut used for

 - Home routines that prefer cut root for easy straining

-- Small-batch decoctions and blend trials
+- Small-batch decoctions and root blend trials

 - DIY projects using cooled, strained decoctions for rinse-off routines

-- Those who prefer mild, sweet herbal flavours only
+- Mild, sweet herbal flavour preferences only

-How to use
+How to use dandelion root cut

 - As a Skin Wash: Prepare a decoction as above, cool fully, strain very well, apply briefly to intact skin, then rinse.

-- As an Oil Infusion: Infuse in a carrier oil for DIY salves and lotions, then strain well.
+- As an Oil Infusion: Infuse in a suitable carrier oil for DIY salves and lotions, then strain well.

 - Processing Tip: Keep the vessel covered while steeping to help retain aroma.